AuxGrep/commando/README.md

 1. git clone https://github.com/AuxGrep/commando

+I WROTE THIS PROJECT WITH OLDER pycrypto modules which is not used anymore nowdays SO to upgrade and to make it happen install PyCryptodome

-2. cd commando && chmod +X commando.py && sudo pip3 install pycrypto
+2. cd commando && chmod +X commando.py && sudo pip3 uninstall PyCrypto && pip3 install -U PyCryptodome

 3. python3 commando.py